About the property

 kayak, canoe, rowboat and life jackets

-Pets are welcome.
-Check in is at 4 pm on day of booking.
-Check out is 11 am on final day of reservation.
-Please respect this check out time in order to give the cleaner time to clean before the next guest arrives.
+Pets are welcome with the noted additional fee.
+Check-in is at 4 pm on day of booking.
+Check-out is 11 am on the final day of reservation.
+Please respect this check-out time in order to give the cleaner time to clean before the next guest arrives.